Petrol price up 15 paise, diesel 18 paise after over two-week hiatus

 Central and state taxes make up for 60 per cent of the retail selling price of petrol and over 54 per cent of diesel.
 The union government levies Rs 32.90 per litre of excise duty on petrol and Rs 31.80 on diesel.

 In Mumbai, the petrol price was hiked to Rs 96.95 a litre on Tuesday from Rs 99.83, while diesel rates were increased to Rs 87.98 from Rs 87.81, the price notification showed.
-(AGENCIES)
+(PTI)

 Petrol price up 15 paise, diesel 18 paise after over two-week hiatus